mezez/interview/README.md

 # interview
 TO RUN PROGRAM, access run.php on the browser
+ENSURE THAT run.php and Company.php are in a root folder called interview

 A repository for an interview